fsossan/makefig4latex/README.md

 ## Practical tips

 - The conversion preserves the size of the plot.
-- To control the (relative) size of the font, just play with `width`.
-You might forget about playing with matlab font configuration, which is painful.
+- To control the (relative) size of the font compared to the plot, you can adjust the function argument `width`.
+No need of playing with the matlab font-size configuration, which is painful.
 - If you wish to edit the generated latex plot, set delete_files to 0, so that the tex file will be preserved.
 - Be aware that re-running the script will override any change you might have performed on the latex file, so save it elsewhere.